Marianne Svašek is a Netherlands-based musician specializing in Indian classical music as both a vocalist and sarangi player.

-Being one of the first women to practice and learn Dhrupad, she wishes to encourage female representation within this style of music.
+Being one of the few women to practice and learn Dhrupad, she wishes to encourage female representation within this style of music.
 Marianne learned with the renowned vocalist Ustad Zia Fariduddin Dagar in India from 1994 until his passing in 2013.
 She has also studied Sarangi with Joep Bor (musicologist and founder of World Music department at Rotterdam Conservatory) and Pandit Ram Narayan (Indian musician who popularized Sarangi as a solo concert instrument).

 Mark